 In addition, if a borrower's financial condition worsens after his or her loan application is approved, we may not be able to take measures to prevent default on the part of the borrower and thereby maintain a reasonably low default rate for loans facilitated through our marketplace.
 Our credit assessment model may not be able to timely and accurately adjust down the credit rating assigned to a borrower if such borrower's creditworthiness deteriorates.
-In addition, certain line items on our financial statements, including allowance for uncollectible contract assets and provision for assets and liabilities from the investor assurance program, are recorded based on the default rate that we estimate.
-Since our estimate of the risks might be inaccurate, our consolidated financial statements may be materially misstated.
+In addition, certain line items on our financial statements, including contract assets and accounts receivable, are contingent upon the default rate of the loans we facilitated.
+In determining the default rate, we track the performance of the loans we facilitate on a collective basis instead of an individual basis, i.e. grouping a batch of loans with the same origination period and the same maturity date.
+While we have made full provision for the risks and liabilities associated with such loans, our grouping of the loans makes us unable to track the performance of individual loans.
+As a result, our estimate of the risks related to such group of loans might be inaccurate and our consolidated financial statements may be materially misstated.